actiontrim/trimcarpentry.com/README.md

 11) recomendations!

-Below is a 100% true story of how i met Bill Gates.
+This is a 100% true story of how i met Bill Gates.
 Enjoy!
 [Bgates.docx](https://github.com/user-attachments/files/18226287/Bgates.docx)